-There are many Indian folktales from the Panchatantra, Hitopadesha, Jatakas and other sources that inculcate the values of love, peace and unity.
+There are many Indian folktales from the Panchatantra, Hitopadesha, Jatakas and other sources that inculcate the values of love, peace and unity in diversity.
 A popular one from our childhood has a father teaching his children about the importance of unity by giving an example of sticks that, when bound together, do not break.
 Narrate similar stories to your little one or enjoy a movie that has a similar theme.
 Later, you could have a family discussion about unity and friendship.

-Don't let this Republic Day end up as just another holiday.
+However, for this harmony and peace to remain intact in the future as well, we need to teach our children too the value of unity in diversity.
+So, don't let this Republic Day end up as just another holiday.
 Do something meaningful so your children too appreciate the astounding unity in diversity that exists in our country.
 As a bonus, you get to have fun together!
 Happy Republic Day!

 Looking for fun ways to keep your preschooler engaged at home during the pandemic?
 Check out Little Learners at Home, a home learning programme specifically designed for 3 to 5 year olds by our team of experts.